Top 5 Things to Know Before Starting a Career in Surgical Technology

 But nursing isn’t the only healthcare career that requires less time in school than becoming a physician or surgeon and still pays a decent wage.
 Different kinds of medical technicians and technologists receive higher pay than you might think.

 For instance, certified surgical technologists (CSTs) make good money and are in high demand.
-As the population grows and advances in medical technology make surgery safer than ever before, the employment of these professionals is projected to increase by 9 percent over the period between 2018 to 2028, faster than the average for all occupations during the same decade (5 percent).
+As the population grows and advances in medical technology make surgery safer than ever before, the employment of these professionals is projected to increase 7 percent over the period between 2019 to 2029, faster than the average for all occupations during the same decade (4 percent).

 And most programs for CSTs are only between 12 and 24 months in length, so you could be on the floor of an operating room making a family wage within a year-and-a-half of being accepted to a CST program.
 Sounds great, right?
 Well, before you start submitting applications, there are a few things you should know about the career first.